Girls Trip: Critical response

-On Rotten Tomatoes, the film holds an approval rating of 92% based on 177 reviews, with an average rating of 6.9/10.
+On Rotten Tomatoes, the film holds an approval rating of 91% based on 175 reviews, with an average rating of 6.9/10.
 The site's critics consensus reads: "Girls Trip is the rare R-rated comedy that pushes boundaries to truly comedic effect—and anchors its laughs in compelling characters brought to life by a brilliantly assembled cast."
-On Metacritic, the film has a score of 71 out of 100, based on 35 critics, indicating "generally favorable reviews".
+On Metacritic, which assigns a weighted average rating reviews from mainstream critics, the film has a score of 71 out of 100, based on 35 critics, indicating "generally favorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "A+" on an A+ to F scale, and PostTrak reported filmgoers gave it an 82% overall positive score, with 67% saying they would definitely recommend it.

 For Variety, Peter Debruge wrote "When it comes to Hollywood studio comedies, most of the time, we are lucky to get one unforgettable set piece, whereas Girls Trip screenwriters Kenya Barris and Tracy Oliver deliver at least half a dozen.
 And rather than simply letting an effective joke stand, they double down, milking it for all it's worth."
 For CinemaBlend, Mike Reyes wrote "While there's still plenty of time worn clichés in Girls Trip, there is a genuine sense of friendship, and comedy throughout, that make the film one of this summer's most surprising comedies.
 You can believe that these four women are the best of friends, which is something that's not always easy or focused on in a comedy of this type.
 Girls Trip has an energy that's undeniable, eventually winning audience members over with a theme of friendship that's well built in the context of the film."

 Awards

-Potential sequel
+Future

 In January 2019, Pinkett-Smith discussed a potential sequel to Girls Trip, stating "I'm ready for more Flossy Posse, trust me.
 I'm ready to have some fun with my girls!", and giving Rio de Janeiro or South Africa as potential locations for the film.
-In April 2019 Latifah confirmed that a sequel was "definitely happening," but Haddish stated just days later that talks had stalled.
+In April 2019 Latifah said that a sequel was "definitely happening."

 In March 2020, Haddish confirmed Tracy Oliver had a treatment "ready to go", and would begin working on the script.
 Haddish added "We might decide not to even make it Girls Trip, maybe we'll do a different story just in case no one wants to make Girls Trip 2".
 In January 2023, Oliver said that the sequel was "officially happening", and confirmed that the main cast would be returning.
 She also named the AfroFuture festival in Accra, Ghana as a possible setting, pending the finalization of the script.

+In January 2024, in an interview with The Hollywood Reporter, Packer confirmed that a sequel to the film was in active development, with D. Lee returning to direct and co-produce.